Azure/ResourceModules/docs/wiki/Known issues.md

 which we don't have deployed using the dependencies pipeline for cost reasons.

+## Microsoft.Management/managementGroups

+The Management Group module does not currently include the role assignments extension resource.

+Including RBAC capabilities has been tested setting the scope to the previously created management group and resulted in failing already in the validation step with the error: '`ManagementGroupNotFound - The management group 'EXAMPLEMG' cannot be found`'.

+A related issue has been opened to the Bicep board [#6832](https://github.com/Azure/bicep/issues/6832).

+Further details are also provided in issue [#1342](https://github.com/Azure/ResourceModules/issues/1342).

 ## Microsoft.Network/vpnGateways

 The module has a dependency on a pre-existing Virtual Hub which we don't have deployed using the dependencies pipeline for cost reasons.